rubo77/Lalumo/dev/CONCEPT.md

 #### in details:

+- the wavy pattern must have a random start note and a random interval
+- jumpy notes must be more random
+- remove all tabs and chapters buttons (they are only ini the hamburger menu)
+- the wavy patterm may only use two  altering notes ..
+- each time you press the button again it should start at a new random start note.
+- the available notes should be 3 octaves
+- the up and down melodies should start a t a random note

 - **Listening to Pitch Movements:**
   Children listen to short melodic sequences where tones move upwards, downwards, in waves, or make jumps.
 Each movement is represented visually (e.g., a rocket for up, a slide for down, waves for undulating patterns, a frog or spring for jumps).
 - **Matching Sounds to Images:**